 2. OFP Funding: Get started without challenges

-OFP Funding allows traders to quickly ramp up their access to capital without going through the hurdles of a screening process or a profit target to reach with a challenge.
+OFP Funding enables traders to quickly increase their access to capital without undergoing the hurdles of a screening process or a profit target to meet.

-You can trade forex, stocks, indices, commodities, bonds and crypto on OFP and the company offers Matchtrade, CTrader and TraderLocker platforms.
+You can trade forex, stocks, indices, commodities, bonds, and crypto on OFP, and the company offers Matchtrader, CTrader, and TraderLocker platforms.

-There are three instant funding accounts with a maximum capital of $100k and profit share up to 40% on starter splits.
-The premium splits offer the chance to have a profit share up to 95%.
+There are six instant funding accounts with a maximum capital of $100,000, and an outstanding profit share of 90% to 100%.

-You can start trading right away, with accounts ranging from £5,000 and scale up to an impressive £200,000 and eventually as much as £5 million if you have multiple accounts.
-The smallest account costs just above $36 on a monthly basis, making it one of the most affordable ways to access real trading funds.
+You can start trading right away, with accounts ranging from £5,000 and scale up to an impressive £300,000.
+The smallest account, which offers £5,000 with a maximum drawdown of 4%, costs $19, making it one of the most affordable ways to access real trading funds.

 What makes OFP Funding different is its focus on traders.
+First, it has 250 customizable trading accounts.
 There are no strict goals to hit, so you can work on improving your skills at your own pace.
 Withdrawals are quick, too — your money is available within four business days.

 Pros